drosoCode/drosocode.github.io/content/projects/index.md

 <div class="row">
 <div class="col">
-{{< carousel id="prophunt" >}}
-Multiplayer Prophunt

-A multiplayer game built with A-Frame and nodeJS, in one week with a group of 2 people (second semester project).
-Made with {{< link "https://clementd.fr" "Clement D" >}}.
-</div>

-<div class="col">
 {{< carousel id="pizzarun" >}}
-Delivery App
+Delivery App - 2021

 A delivery app like Uber Eats with order and delivery management using custom algorithms.
 Built with React-Native, PHP and MariaDB.
 This is our current project for the third semester.
+</div>

+<div class="col">
+{{< carousel id="prophunt" >}}
+Multiplayer Prophunt - 2020

+A multiplayer game built with A-Frame and nodeJS, in one week with a group of 2 people (second semester project).
+Made with {{< link "https://github.com/clementd64" "Clement D" >}}.
 </div>
 </div>